 A traffic impact study was prepared for the project by JLB Traffic Engineering, Inc., dated May 21, 2025.
 The study evaluated projected trip generation based upon the trip generation rates and potential impacts associated with development occurring on the subject property in accordance with the proposed project.
 The project trip generation was determined using trip generation rates from the Institute of Transportation Engineers (ITE) Trip Generation Manual (11th Edition) for daily, weekday AM (7:00-9:00am), and PM (4:00-6:00pm) peak hours.
-The single-family units and multi-family units are anticipated to generate approximately 1,688 and 1,011 average daily trips, respectively.
+The single-family units and multifamily units are anticipated to generate approximately 1,688 and 1,011 average daily trips, respectively.
 The general commercial development is anticipated to generate approximately 735 average trips.
 The project is estimated to generate a total of 3,434 daily trips.
 The weekday AM peak hour trips generated for the single-family units is estimated to be 125 trips, 60 trips for multi-family units, and 32 trips for general commercial, for a total of 217 AM peak hour trips on a weekday.
 The weekday PM peak hour trips generated for the single-family units is estimated to be 168 trips, 77 trips for multi-family units, and 89 trips for general commercial, for a total of 334 PM peak hour trips on a weekday.

-The analysis contained in the traffic impact study indicates that roadway improvements may be desirable to support the implementation of the project as well as to accommodate other traffic increases expected in the study area in 2046 scenarios.
+The analysis contained in the traffic impact study indicates that roadway improvements are necessary to support the implementation of the project as well as to accommodate other traffic increases expected in the study area in 2046 scenarios.
+Future improvements identified in the study include three (3) intersections: State Route 145/Harvest Elementary Road, Siskiyou Avenue/State Route 180, and Del Norte Avenue/State Route 180.
 The traffic impact study recommended that the project contribute its equitable fair share, as established in the study, for those future improvements which are not covered by an existing impact fee program or grant funds.